Monotonía: Background and release

+Contrary to rumors and speculation by the media and fans, Shakira did not write the lyrics to "Monotonía".
+The lyrics were written almost entirely by Colombian songwriter Keityn at least a year before the song was offered to Shakira.
+He stated in an interview that close to the song's release Shakira updated the line "Me dejaste por tu narcisismo..." ("You left me because of your narcissism...") which originally was "Fuimos víctimas del egoísmo" ("We were victims of selfishness"), stating that that was her only contribution to the lyrics.
+Shakira has been open before about suffering from writer's block since she started her relationship with her ex-partner Gerard Piqué.
+Therefore, Monotonía becomes only the 14th song from her catalog of over 145 songs on which she did not act as a lyricist.

 On 6 October 2022, Shakira began posting cryptic videos on her social media, teasing new music.
 The first stating "No fue culpa tuya..." ("It wasn't your fault").
 The following day Shakira posted a follow-up video that said "Ni tampoco mía" ("Nor mine").
 The final video of these teasers said "Fue culpa de la monotonía" ("It was monotony's fault").
 After these tweets, Shakira then posted a teaser to the song's music video of someone stepping on a heart.

 The single was announced on 9 October 2022 and was released on 19 October 2022.
 The song is a bachata track and is scheduled to be included on Shakira's forthcoming album.
 It was her first release since she announced her breakup with Gerard Piqué and quickly gained attention with the video surpassing 14 million views in 10 hours.
 The video shows several different references to Shakira's relationship with Piqué from how she felt heartbroken to how she is moving on from it.

-Composition

-Contrary to rumors and speculation by the media and fans, Shakira did not write the lyrics to "Monotonía".
-The lyrics were written almost entirely by Colombian songwriter Keityn at least a year before the song was offered to Shakira.
-He stated in an interview that close to the song's release Shakira updated the line "Me dejaste por tu narcisismo..." ("You left me because of your narcissism...") which originally was "Fuimos víctimas del egoísmo" ("We were victims of selfishness"), stating that that was her only contribution to the lyrics.

-Shakira has been open before about suffering from writer's block since she started her relationship with her ex-partner Gerard Piqué.
-Therefore, Monotonía becomes only the 14th song from her catalog of over 145 songs on which she did not act as a lyricist.